Written by Dr Cris Beer and published by MiNDFOOD.

 - Not have any coating on your tongue

 - Not bruise easily

-- Conversely if your liver is not functioning well you will feel:
+Conversely if your liver is not functioning well you could feel:

 - Generally unwell